 Also called Shrove Tuesday or Fat Tuesday, Mardi Gras refers to events of the Carnival celebrations, beginning on or after the Christian feasts of the Epiphany (Three Kings Day) on January 6 and culminating on the day before Ash Wednesday.
 Mardi Gras is French for “Fat Tuesday,” reflecting the practice of the last night of eating richer, fatty foods before the ritual fasting of Lent, the 40 days of penance between Ash Wednesday and Easter Sunday.

-The celebration and Christian holiday dates back thousands of years to pagan celebrations of spring and fertility.
+The celebration and Christian holiday date back thousands of years to pagan spring and fertility rites.
 Though it was a pagan ritual, Christian religious leaders incorporated these popular local traditions into the new faith when Christianity arrived in Rome.
 From Rome, the tradition spread with Christianity to Venice, Italy to France, and soon, all over Europe.
 And, as Europeans began to colonize other continents, their traditions followed them.

-Traditionally, in the days leading up to Lent, parishioners were required to fast for periods or abstain from certain types of food, most commonly red meat.
-Practices varied from giving up all animal products to permitting only bread, eating only once per day, etc. In ancient times, in the days leading up to Lent, many would binge on the soon-to-be forbidden foods, leading to the term “Fat Tuesday.”
-The word “carnival” may also be related to pre-Lent festivities, as in Medieval Latin, “carnelevarium” means to take away or remove meat.
+Traditionally, in the days leading up to Lent, parishioners were required to fast for periods or to abstain from certain foods, most commonly red meat.
+Practices varied from giving up all animal products to permitting only bread, eating only once per day, and so on.
+In ancient times, in the days leading up to Lent, many would binge on the soon-to-be-forbidden foods, giving rise to the term “Fat Tuesday.”
+The word “carnival” may also be related to pre-Lent festivities; in Medieval Latin, “carnelevarium” means “to take away or remove meat.”

-Coupled with gluttony, general excess and debauchery also became part of the Mardi Gras season.
+Coupled with gluttony, general excess, and debauchery, it also became part of the Mardi Gras season.
 Over the years, popular practices during Mardi Gras also included wearing masks and costumes, overturning social conventions, dancing, sports competitions, parades, and more.

-Fasting during Lent was more prominent in history than today, as most people give up something for Lent, not necessarily food-related.
+Fasting during Lent was more common in history than it is today, as most people give up something for Lent, not necessarily food-related.

 By 1720, Biloxi had been made the capital of Louisiana, and the French Mardi Gras customs followed.

 By the late 1830s, New Orleans held street processions of maskers with carriages and horseback riders, led by dazzling gaslight torches, or “flambeaux.”
 In 1837, the first recorded New Orleans Mardi Gras parade occurred, a tradition that continues today.
-In 1856 the first krewe was formed in New Orleans – the Mistick Krewe of Comus, which brought magic and mystery to New Orleans with dazzling floats and masked balls.
+In 1856, the first krewe was formed in New Orleans—the Mistick Krewe of Comus, which brought magic and mystery to the city with dazzling floats and masked balls.
 A krewe is an organization that puts on a parade or ball for the Carnival season.
 In 1870, Mardi Gras’ second Krewe, the Twelfth Night Revelers, was formed.

-In 1872, a group of businessmen invented a King of Carnival, Rex, to preside over the first daytime parade and adopted the colors of purple, green, and gold as the Carnival’s official colors.
+In 1872, a group of businessmen invented a King of Carnival, Rex, to preside over the first daytime parade, and adopted purple, green, and gold as the Carnival’s official colors.
 Purple stands for justice, gold for power, and green for faith.
-In 1875, Louisiana’s governor made Fat Tuesday a legal holiday in Louisiana.
+In 1875, Louisiana’s governor made Fat Tuesday a legal holiday.
 Today, Louisiana is the only state where Mardi Gras is an official holiday.

 In the following decades, New Orleans and other French settlements began marking the holiday with street parties, masked balls, and lavish dinners.
 Other lasting customs include throwing beads and other trinkets, wearing masks, decorating floats, and eating King Cake.

 The festival season varies from city to city.
-Some traditions, such as the one in New Orleans, Louisiana, consider Mardi Gras to stretch the entire period from Twelfth Night (the last night of Christmas, which begins Epiphany) to Ash Wednesday.
+Some traditions, such as those in New Orleans, Louisiana, consider Mardi Gras to span the entire period from Twelfth Night (the last night of Christmas, which begins Epiphany) to Ash Wednesday.
 Others treat the final three-day period before Ash Wednesday as Mardi Gras.
 Carnival is an important celebration in the United Kingdom and Ireland — the week before Ash Wednesday is called “Shrovetide,” ending on Shrove Tuesday.

 Around the world, Venice, Italy; Rio de Janeiro, Brazil; Quebec City, Canada; and New Orleans, Louisiana, host some of the most famous public festivities, drawing thousands of people every year.